aejensen/computing-biostat-ucph/README.md

-# Biostat @ UCPH computing facilities
+# biostat@UCPH High-Performance Computing facilities

-Biostat @ UCPH has
-access to a small linux computing cluster consisting of two servers called **cox** (official name: `biostatcomp01fl`) and **rao** (official name: `biostatcomp02fl`).
+Biostat @ UCPH has access to a small linux computing cluster consisting of two servers called **cox** (official name: `biostatcomp01fl`) and **rao** (official name: `biostatcomp02fl`).
 Each server has 128 cores and 512 GB of memory.
 The cluster is suitable for simulations and other parallel computing tasks.